Cosby in video testimony denies sex abuse of teen in 1970s | Entertainment

 In video testimony played for jurors Wednesday at a civil trial, Bill Cosby denies sexually abusing a teenage girl at the Playboy Mansion in the mid-1970s.

-Asked by an attorney for Judy Huth, who is suing Cosby, whether he had tried to put his hand down Huth's pants, Cosby quickly and clearly answers “no.'' Asked if he exposed himself and forced her to touch him sexually, Cosby answers “no” in the same way.
+Asked by an attorney for Judy Huth, who is suing Cosby, whether he had tried to put his hand down Huth's pants, Cosby quickly answered ''no''.
+Asked if he exposed himself and forced her to touch him sexually, Cosby answers ''no'' in the same way.

-Asked whether it was possible that these things happened but Cosby didn't remember them, Cosby answered “no.'' “Why would that not be possible?”
-Huth's attorney Nathan Goldberg asks.
-“Because,” Cosby replies, “the fact that this young lady is saying that she told me she was 15.”
-In another clip, Goldberg asks Cosby if he would knowingly have relationships with girls who were under 18 in the mid-1970s.
-Cosby answers “no.” But he also says “no” when asked whether he would make sure those he sought sexual relationships with were 18.
-At the time the video deposition was taken, on Oct.
-9, 2015, Huth maintained that the molestation had taken place in 1973 or 1974, when she was 15, but shortly before trial said an examination of the evidence showed it was in 1975, when she was 16.
-The 12 minutes of clips, played for the jury at the end of the sixth day of the trial in Los Angeles County, represent the first time Cosby's voice was heard during the proceedings.
-He's wearing a gray sportscoat with a dress shirt and tie and sitting at a table.

-The 85-year-old actor and comedian is not attending the trial due to glaucoma that has left him blind, his representatives said.
-A judge also ruled that he could invoke his Fifth Amendment privilege and decline to testify or to give a second deposition in the case that the plaintiff had sought.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)